 The reason that this model ended up so far down on our list is that it seems to cause issues after a short time.
 Most users mentioned that they had no trouble with this chlorinator initially, and then as they used it, they started to notice it was not registering the correct amounts of chlorine.
 When testing the chlorine, the pool actually did have enough chlorine in it.
-Not being able to trust the numbers on your saltwater chlorinator tends to be a problem long term.
+Not being able to trust the numbers on your salt water chlorinator tends to be a long-term problem.

 8. Saltron CLG02A-2TR Saltwater Chlorine Generator

 The Saltron CLG02A is not on the bottom of the list because of its results or quality, but simply because this is more for a spa than a pool.
 The Saltron will work to clean up to 2,000 gallons of water.
 It is a stand-alone unit that does not need to be worked into the plumbing system of your hot tub or spa.

 This unit can be up and running in just a few minutes and is very energy-friendly.
 You can use the built-in timer to make sure you run the Saltron for just the right amount of time each day.
 The cell for the Saltron Saltwater Chlorine Generator is Titanium, which is the best option out there.